|Value||Eligibility||Open date||Close date|

 I. academic merit,

-b.
-The Scholarship may be extended for an additional year if the student elects to complete a Bachelor of Economics (Honours) year.
+d.
+For Bachelor of Economics recipients, the Scholarship may be extended for an additional year if the student elects to complete a Bachelor of Economics (Honours) year.

-c.
+e.
 The value of the Scholarship will cover the following costs:

 I. up to $10,000 per annum towards University course fees (this will be paid direct to the University),